MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/upgrade.md

 > [!NOTE]
 >
-- Once the HA VMM upgrade is successful, upgrade the host agent manually, by using the VMM.
+- Once the HA VMM upgrade is successful, [upgrade the host agent manually](#update-vmm-agents), by using the VMM.
-- No user driven action present in VMM to update guest agents.

 ## Upgrade the VMM SQL Server database